 “State your business,” a mechanical voice says.

-I look around the gun and see a Mall Security droid.
+I look around the gun and see a mall security droid.
 Its voice issues from a speaker in its neck.
 Its face is was without features, just smooth silver metal over a brain wired directly into the Mall’s surveillance mainframe.
 More than a few fools have assumed that the droids can’t see very well and have paid a steep price for that mistake.

 “I’m here to see my wife.”

 “You are Richard Stern,” the droid says.
-What the Mall knows, the droid knows.
+What the mall knows, the droid knows.
 “Your wife, Laura Rivens, is being held for questioning in the shooting of—“ It pauses.
-Typical robots can perform 100 teraflop operations per nanosecond, so it’s not every day that you get one that actually pauses to process information. “—Richard Stern.
+Typical robots can perform 100 teraflop operations per nanosecond, so it’s not every day that you get one that actually pauses to process information.
+“Richard Stern.
 You.”

 “That’s right.
 Can I see her?”